filecoin-station/spark-evaluate/README.md

 ## Publish

-Publish a new version of `spark-evaluate` package:
+Publish a new version of `@filecoin-station/spark-evaluate`:

 ```bash
 $ npm run release